 The United States of America (USA) is one of the most powerful countries in the world.
 The country has a rich history of constitutionally recognized freedom and is often referred to as the “free world”.
 Recognition from the United States is an important thing for any emerging country, as the sway of the United States still holds global importance.
+The United States currently recognizes a total of 195 countries.

 Basis for Recognition